Your legal structure is a critical business decision that has both short-term and long-term consequences.

-However, most of the factors that people use to decide are between the critical operational differences of the two and their required reporting obligations.
+However, most of the factors that people use to decide are between the operational differences of the two and their respective reporting obligations.

 But there is one very important difference that gets overlooked when this decision is being made and the difference it makes to your future can be substantial.

-Retirement planning rarely gets much of a look in because it’s a long-term issue, whereas starting a business is more short term focussed, especially in the early years.
+Retirement planning rarely gets much of a look in because it’s a long-term issue whereas starting a business is more short term focussed.